skspade/workmux/README.md

 #### Typical workflow

-When you're done working in a worktree, simply run `workmux merge` from within that worktree's tmux window.
-The command will automatically detect which branch you're on, merge it into main, and close the current window as part of cleanup.
+When you're done working in a worktree, simply run `workmux merge` from within that worktree's zellij tab.
+The command will automatically detect which branch you're on, merge it into main, and close the current tab as part of cleanup.

 #### Examples